ixopay/pgc-woocommerce/docker/README.md

 ### Customize Settings

-Defaults for the Docker build are configured in the `.env` file.
+Defaults for the Docker build are configured in the `docker-compose` files.
 You can either:
- - set variables via environment variable or
+ - set variables via environment variable or (like above)
  - persist them in the `environment:` section of the respective docker-compose file.

 ### Platform credentials